 Managed Private Cloud

-A Managed Private Cloud is the type of private cloud that we are offering.
+A Managed Private Cloud is the type of private cloud that Liquid Web offers through VMware Private Cloud.
 A Managed Private Cloud hosting provider is responsible for networking, hardware, software, and day-to-day operations of the private cloud.
 With this being a managed service that has few different deployments, we are also offering a couple of additional perks with our product, including our dedicated vCenter to safeguard your data, and VMware backups that are powered by Acronis Cyber Backup.
 The Managed Private Cloud can save businesses considerable time and money in the long run.

 Liquid Web Private Cloud Powered by VMware and NetApp

-Our Private Cloud solution gives you all the benefits of a public cloud with the sheer strength, flawless performance, and fortress-like security of an isolated infrastructure on dedicated hardware.
+VMware Private Cloud gives you all the benefits of a public cloud with the sheer strength, flawless performance, and fortress-like security of an isolated environment on enterprise-class hardware.

 Specifically, we are offering a managed VMware environment that uses ESXi to virtualize two or more physical servers and create guest VMs that operate on a hardware cluster backed by NetApp SAN.